-мсм ВМР Information Used Quantity Units Does the BMP Demonstrate a Direct Reduction in Pollutants?
+МСМ ВМР Information Used Quantity Units Does the BMP Demonstrate a Direct Reduction in Pollutants?
 (Answer Yes or No and explain) 1 Flyers and Brochures number of materials developed and/or posted 60 stormwater quality brochures, 80 pet waste brochures materials No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
 1 Education of Children number of materials developed 60 stormwater coloring books coloring books No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
 1 Education of Construction Site Personnel number of educational materials or guidance documents developed 1 guidance document/ 60 stormwater quality brochures/ stormwater website materials No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.

-1 Public Service Announce- ments number of different PSAs being posted or the Coalition's stormwater website 4 PSAs on stormwater quality website materials No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
+1 Public Service Announce- ments 4 PSAs on stormwater quality website materials No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
 1 SWMP Posting stormwater quality website with SWMP posted SWMP made available on stormwater quality website location No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
 1 Stormwater Hotline number of phone calls received regarding stormwater quality issues 0 phone calls phone calls Yes, receiving and responding to phone calls concerning illicit discharges allows the permittee to make appropriate corrections to the storm sewer system.
-2 MS4 Outfall Inspections percentage of outfalls inspected approximately 20% of the drainage area was inspected percentage Yes, locating and eliminating illicit discharges represents a direct reduction in pollutants.
-2 Regulatory Mechanisms number of referrals 0 referrals Yes, implementation of local illicit discharge regulatory mechanisms represents a direct reduction in pollutants.
+2 MS4 Outfall Inspections percentage of outfalls inspected approximately 20% of the MS4 area was inspected percentage Yes, locating and eliminating illicit discharges represents a direct reduction in pollutants.
+2 Regulatory Mechanisms number of referrals o referrals Yes, implementation of local illicit discharge regulatory mechanisms represents a direct reduction in pollutants.
 3 Construction Site Plan Review number of permittee owned plans reviewed 0 plans Yes, reviewing plans for permittee owned sites ensures that appropriate structural controls are being used to reduce pollution.
-3 Site number of construction site inspections 0 inspections Yes, inspection of permittee owned construction sites ensures that appropriate controls are in place and functioning properly to reduce pollution.
-3 , number of referrals 0 referrals Yes, implementation of local regulatory mechanisms represents a direct reduction in pollutants.
+3 Construction Site Inspection/ Enforcement number of construction site inspections 0 inspections Yes, inspection of permittee owned construction sites ensures that appropriate controls are in place and functioning properly to reduce pollution.
+3 Regulatory Mechanisms number of referrals 0 referrals Yes, implementation of local regulatory mechanisms represents a direct reduction in pollutants.

-4 Development Project Plan Review number of plans reviewed 0 plans Yes, reviewing construction plans ensures that appropriate post construction controls are being used to reduce pollution.
+The state of the s 4 Development Project Plan Review number of plans reviewed 0 plans Yes, reviewing construction plans ensures that appropriate post construction controls are being used to reduce pollution.
 4 Regulatory Mechanisms number of referrals 0 referrals Yes, implementation of local regulatory mechanisms represents a direct reduction in pollutants.
-5 Waste/Debris Collection volume of waste/debris collected Approximately 6,987.6 (Additional details in section 4) tons Yes, conducting waste/debris collection reduces the amount of floatables and other stormwater pollutants.
+5 Waste/Debris Collection estimated volume of waste/debris collected 5,974.11 Tons Yes, conducting waste/debris collection reduces the amount of floatables and other stormwater pollutants.